 There are a number of ways to improve your credit score – from paying down debts to maintaining a low credit utilization ratio.
 In order to fully understand what influences your credit standing, causing it to rise (or fall) over time, you must first understand what a credit score is at its core as well as how it’s fueled by the information in your major credit reports.

 In short, credit scores are numerical indicators of financial responsibility.
 Based on your past spending and payment habits when using loans or lines of credit (i.e. the data tracked by major credit bureaus), a credit score – together with your disposable income – will tell a financial institution what (if any) offers to extend your way.
 Landlords, car dealers, and employers even use credit data to gauge the trustworthiness of applicants as well.

-With that background in mind, you probably have some guesses about what will improve your credit score.
+With that background in mind, you probably already have some guesses regarding what will improve your credit score.
 Those assumptions may even be bolstered by a tip or two that you’ve picked up from a golf buddy or at a dinner party along the way.
-Some of these credit improvement ideas are bound to be on point.
-But some are probably wrong or misleading as well.
-So allow us to set the record straight about what will and will not improve your credit score as well as the timeline you can expect for reaching good credit.
+Some of these credit improvement ideas are bound to be on point, but some are probably wrong or misleading as well.
+Therefore, allow us to set the record straight about what will and will not improve your credit score, as well as the timeline you can expect for achieving good credit.

 - Check for Errors:

 The Federal Trade Commission estimates that one in five credit reports contains an error serious enough to hurt one’s credit score and lead to adverse actions from lenders and other decision makers.
 Identifying and disputing credit report errors is one of the easiest ways to improve your credit score, especially since you can get each of your major credit reports for free once every 12 months.

 - Have Open Trade Lines That are in Good Standing: